Ryanasaurus/JavaMDParser/README.md

 To run the program without acceptance tests: `java -jar projectWithoutTests.jar file` where file is replaced by the input file name

+To run with tests, the testing folder needs to be in the same folder as the projectWithTests.jar file.
+Without it, it will crash.
+I have submitted an archive file with all the required resources to run the program, and if extracted, it will work fine.

 ## External Resources:
 To do numbered lists, I found a regex code from https://stackoverflow.com/questions/16331423/whats-the-java-regular-expression-for-an-only-integer-numbers-string and modified it to suit my needs.